Start where you are and grow into a Special Education teacher!

 If you’re a

-current paraeducator in Morgan Hill Unified School District (MHUSD) or want to begin working as one, this
+current paraeducator in Morgan Hill Unified School District (MHUSD) or

 Program Details